brkicisi/AddILA/README.md

 ##### Input dcp

-- The program expects that the input dcp was generated using Vivado at `<project_name>.runs/impl_1/<design_name>_wrapper_routed.dcp`.
+- ILADebug expects that the input dcp was generated using Vivado at `<project_name>.runs/impl_1/<design_name>_wrapper_routed.dcp`.
-- The parts of this that the program depends on are
+- The parts of this that ILADebug depends on are
   - The input dcp has been placed.
 The input dcp being routed shouldn't be necessary (in theory - untested), but at that point why aren't you just adding an ila in Vivado?
   - The filename having `*_wrapper_*` is used when generating default file names.
-    - This may cause errors if the program can't find, or finds the wrong, file.
+    - This may cause errors if ILADebug can't find, or finds the wrong, file.

 ##### .iii Directory

 This program keeps intermediate solutions and files in a directory named `.iii`.

-The `-d` or `--iii_dir` flag can be used with a path as an argument to specify an existing `.iii` file or the location in which to create the directory.
+The `-d` flag can be used with a path as an argument to specify an existing `.iii` directory or the location in which to create the directory.
+Otherwise the default value used is `<pwd>/.iii`.

 For other file inputs to the command line you can use the shortcut `#iii/<filename>` to mean `<iii_dir>/<filename>`.